vmitsenko/lottery/README.md

 ## Contract info

 - `EQC9aSK1F7md2U8fGRnsvB9hm0IWPs0-wjOeUcnLvzMGBTfE` - main contract address.
-Main contract is deployed on the testnet, basechain.
+Main contract is deployed on the testnet, **BaseChain**.
 - `Ef-z--k3eVXf1UGE2YO0hArWaC8bMEs9uWc-PJ95DSHeRM_5` - echo contract address.
-Echo contract is deployed on the testnet, masterchain.
+Echo contract is deployed on the testnet, **MasterChain**.

 Echo contract is used to implement a safer way of random numbers generation https://docs.ton.org/develop/smart-contracts/guidelines/random-number-generation#main-contract-in-any-workchain

-- Contract's minimum ton balance is set to 0.3 TON.
 - Gas and transaction fees are paid by the sender.
 In case of winning, the sender receives 2 * BET - (gas + transaction cost).
+- Contract's minimum ton balance is set to 0.3 TON.

 ## Messages:
 Contract recieves the following messages: